-Picture this: You just moved to Nashville and you need some help with the practicalities of life (we can’t just sit back and listen to live music all day, unfortunately).
+Picture this: Whether you’re new to Nashville or you’ve been here for years, sometimes we all need a little help navigating the practicalities of life (because let’s face it, we can’t spend all our time enjoying live music).
 That’s where we come in.
 Keep reading for Nashvillian 101, our guide to all things Music City.

 The essentials